History of Socotra: Medieval History

 The earliest account concerning the presence of Christians in Socotra stems from the 6th century CE Greek merchant Cosmas Indicopleustes, who holds that there were - still Greek speaking - colonists on the island once settled by the Ptolemies.

 In 880, an Ethiopian expeditionary force conquered the island and an Oriental Orthodox bishop was consecrated.
 The Ethiopians were later dislodged by an armada sent by Imam Al-Salt bin Malik of Oman.

 In his Geography of the Arabian Peninsula (Sifat Jazirat ul-Arab), Abu Muhammad al-Hasan al-Hamdani (893 – 945) describes the geography and the linguistic situation of the Arabian peninsula and Socotra stating, that Alexander the Great sent Greeks to Socotra to cultivate the endemic aloe.

 The geographer Yaqut al-Hamawi (1179–1229) writes: "Whoever is bound for the Land of the Zanj sails past Socotra.
 The majority of its population are Christian Arabs.
 Thence are delivered aloe and the resin of a tree which grows only on this island."

 The Persian geographer Ibn al-Mujawir (1204-1291) shed much light on the culture and everyday life of the Socotrans giving clues to their ancient religious beliefs, particularly in the references to good and evil jinns.
-He reports, that there were two groups of people on the island, the indigenous mountain dwellers and the foreign coastal dwellers.
+He reported that there were two groups of people on the island, the indigenous mountain dwellers and the foreign coastal dwellers.

 Socotra is also mentioned in the Travels of Marco Polo.
-Although Marco Polo did not pass anywhere near the island, he reports that "the inhabitants are baptized Christians and have an archbishop",who "has nothing to do with the Pope in Rome, but is subject to an archbishop who lives at Baghdad”.
-As well as Marco Polo, already before, in the 10th century, the Arabic geographer Al-Masudi notes, that Socotra was at that time a pirate base: “Let me tell you further that many corsairs put in at this island at the end of a cruise and pitch camp here and sell their booty".
+Although Marco Polo did not pass anywhere near the island, he reports that "the inhabitants are baptized Christians and have an archbishop", who "has nothing to do with the Pope in Rome, but is subject to an archbishop who lives at Baghdad”.
+Prior to Marco Polo, in the 10th century, the Arabic geographer Al-Masudi noted that Socotra was at that time a pirate base: “Let me tell you further that many corsairs put in at this island at the end of a cruise and pitch camp here and sell their booty".

 In 1507, a Portuguese fleet commanded by Tristão da Cunha with Afonso de Albuquerque landed at the then capital of Suq and captured its port after a stiff battle against the Mahra Sultanate.
 Their objective was to set a base in a strategic place on the route to India.
 The infertility of the land led the Portuguese abandon the island in 1511.
 The island reverted to the control of the Mahra Sultanate, and the inhabitants converted to Islam.